 USAA | $1,950 |

-If your teen is buying her or his own policy, North Carolina Farm Bureau, Island, Erie and USAA came in with the lowest female rates for full coverage.
+If your teen buys their own policy, North Carolina Farm Bureau, Island, Erie and USAA have the lowest female rates for full coverage.

 Average annual car insurance rates for a 19-year-old female